dbiir/RedT/README.md

 Run
 -------------
+### the impact of inter-DC transaction ratio
 To test the impact of inter-DC transaction ratio, run the following command:
 - `cd scripts`
 - `python run_experiments.py -e -c vcloud ycsb_cross_dc -l 20 0`

-`-l 20 0` means that the delay between DC is 40ms and the jitter is 0.
+`-l 20 0` means that the delay between DCs is 40ms and the jitter is 0.

+### the impact of inter-DC networks
+To test the impact of inter-DC networks, run the following command:
 - `cd scripts`
+- `sh exp/test_interdelay.sh`

+In 'sh exp/test_interdelay.sh', there are shall commands to set different network delays between data centers.

+### the impact of read-write ratio
+To test the impact of read-write ratio, run the following command:
+- `cd scripts`
+- `python run_experiments.py -e -c vcloud ycsb_write -l 20 0`

+### the impact of contention level
+To test the impact of contention level, run the following command:
+- `cd scripts`
-- `python run_experiments.py -e -c vcloud ycsb_scaling`
+- `python run_experiments.py -e -c vcloud ycsb_skew -l 20 0`